cliosight/Docs/README.md

     }]
 }
   ```

 ## JSON body of a Trigger <a name="trigger"></a>
 A trigger is the simplest way to taking action on data and insights.
 Since we are dealing with structured data, it means executing the basic CRUD operations on table rows based on events.
-As explained later, when used along with background jobs, it provides processing ability to UI elements making it a full-fledged cloud-hosted web application.
+As explained later, when used along with background jobs, it provides processing ability to UI elements making them full-fledged cloud-hosted web applications.

 ```css
 {